stanimirovv/es6exercises/project1/README.md

 If you feel like getting fancy, try to find an open-source JS library for hashing passwords (using any hashing function you prefer).
 Hash the passwords when you receive them and only store the hash rather than the raw password.
 As mentioned above, storing actual users' passwords (in a real life application) is far more complex than this, and often involves many moving parts, but it's still good practice to get used to using hashing libraries.

+Homework 9:

+1. Modify your pages so that all of the HTML within the <body> is written by Javascript (rather than hardcoded onto the page).

+2. Break all your HTML into separate Javascript templates, using template literals.

+3. Make sure that any variables that appear are not harcoded, but are presented via those template literals.
+Keep your templates free of as much text and numbers as possible, pushing all that data into variables instead.

+Extra Credit:

+In addition to template-izing the <body> see if you can do so for the some of the <head> tags like the <title> and various pieces of meta data.